LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Instance Home Directory Contents
 ================================

+.. index:: LassoModules, LassoLibraries, LassoApps, LassoStartup

 A Lasso instance's home directory can contain several folders and files that can be used to tailor the instance.
-Specifically, these are the "LassoModules", "LassoLibraries", and "LassoApps" directories.
-However, by default, an instance will also look for these directories in the Instance Manager's home directory.
-Files can be placed in the proper location inside of the instance's home directory in order to override the files provided by the Instance Manager.
+Specifically, these are the "LassoApps", "LassoLibraries", "LassoModules", and "LassoStartup" directories.
+However, by default, an instance will also look for the first three directories in the Instance Manager's home directory.
+Files can be placed in the appropriate location inside of the instance's home directory in order to override the files provided by the Instance Manager.

-LassoModules
+LassoApps
-   The :dfn:`LassoModules` directory contains all Lasso C API (LCAPI) modules.
-   These are all loaded when an instance is first started.
-The instance will first load all modules located in the Instance Manager's home, and then all modules located in the instance's home.
-This permits an instance to replace an LCAPI module with its own version, if required, or to have an instance-specific LCAPI module.
+   The :dfn:`LassoApps` directory contains applications that are loaded when an instance starts up.
+At startup, the instance finds all the applications in the Instance Manager's "LassoApps" directory and compares it with the applications in its own "LassoApps" directory.
+Any applications in the Instance Manager's "LassoApps" directory with the same name as those in the instance's home directory are skipped.
+This allows an instance to install its own version of a Lasso application with the same name without ever loading the Instance Manager's version.

 LassoLibraries
    The :dfn:`LassoLibraries` directory contains all available on-demand